PrestaShop vs Shopify: Compare E-commerce Platforms

 Shopify’s pricing is based on a tiered, subscription plan.
 The higher the tier you choose, the more features you’ll get.
 This can work out cheaper than PrestaShop but even if you only need one feature from a higher tier plan, you’ll need to pay the extra on the monthly subscription.

-Shopify Starter costs €5 per month in Spain but it doesn’t give you the ability to create an online store.
-You can use it to sell on social media or an existing website instead.
-The Basic Shopify plan, at €27 per month, is the first to provide full online store functionality.
-Shopify costs €79 per month and Shopify Advanced is €289 per month.
-You can compare each plan on Shopify’s pricing page.
+Shopify Starter costs €5 per month in Spain but you can’t create an online store.
+You can use it to sell on social media or an existing website.

 Who is PrestaShop for?

 If you’re running an e-commerce store that needs significant customization abilities and is going after international business, PrestaShop is for you.
-Although you can customize a lot using Shopify, PrestaShop’s open-source platform means that it really stands out in this area.
+Although you can customize a lot using Shopify, PrestaShop’s open-source platform means that it stands out in this area.

 You can edit, modify, and customize every part of your PrestaShop site to suit your business.
 There are great built-in features from the start and with the impressive number of themes and modules in the PrestaShop marketplace, you can find almost anything you need to make your store your own.